 Healthcare ProvidersModernization of Healthcare

-With the modernization of Healthcare IT since the mid 2000’s, providers are leveraging modern IT systems to accelerate the growth of their practice.
-Since HIPAA has become a leading standard for the protection, transmission and storage of data the old paper charts and practice workflows are no longer efficient and cause significant delay in patient diagnosis, billing and payments.
 Electronic Health Records have sped up the processing and simplified the storage of vast amounts of patient information with a caveat that the information can also fall into the wrong hands.
-The new technologies in IT present great opportunities for a practice to increase profit, reduce labor and maximize patient satisfaction.
+New healthcare IT technology presents great opportunities for medical practices to increase profit, reduce labor and maximize patient satisfaction.

 Protected Health Information (PHI)

-Actions that are putting your systems at risk.
+Actions that are putting your Healthcare IT at risk.

 How SNC2 makes the difference